K': Reception

 Scott Daylor from CultureCuartel labelled him a "lame" addition to the character roster.
 Andres Rojas from Nintendo World Report referred to K' as "a fighter not to be reckoned with" as well as a comical "Michael Jackson wannabe".
 1UP.com praised K' as among the most inspired new character designs in The King of Fighters series since Iori Yagami in The King of Fighters '95, noting his unique fighting style: merely "Violence" which contrasted with other known fighting styles.
 Additionally, 1UP.com noted that anything involving the character's sunglasses qualified as the best pose from the game.
 Gaming Age writer Jeff Keely took a liking to K' due to how he uses Kyo's techniques but in projectile forms.
 Den of Geek listed K' as the 24th best The King of Fighters with the writer finding his story as one of the best parts from the NESTS saga despite initially disliking him.
 Additionally, the writer enjoyed his fighting style calling his "badass animations".
 On the other hand, Complex against his "douchiest" charactererzation based on his outfit and the way he attacks enemies.
 4thLetter enjoyed the contrast between Ks characterization from his teammates, Maxima and Kula, noting that the team's ending from XIII has him enjoying a vacation by beating up unknown enemies.
 In a history article of SNK, GameSpot described Kula as the yin to Ks yang due to how different are both characters in terms of elements they control while fighting.
-In a restrospective article, Polygon noted The King of Fighters story arcs involving the character fighting across in different eras with the era of K' starting in The King of Fighters '99 where he replaces the previous protagonist Kyo as one of the most marketable characters often seen in promotional artwork from the game.
+In a retrospective article, Polygon noted The King of Fighters story arcs involving the character fighting across in different eras with the era of K' starting in The King of Fighters '99 where he replaces the previous protagonist Kyo as one of the most marketable characters often seen in promotional artwork from the game.
 However, with The King of Fighters 2003, K' would be replaced by another protagonist, Ash Crimson, marking the start of another era.
 Similarly, Retronauts while The King of Fighters '99 was controversial upon release due the near complete removal of Kyo Kusanagi and Iori Yagami, K' and Maxima came across as suitable newcomers even if K' was too similar to Kyo and had a confusing narrative about cloning.